aslamhossain43/Java-Design-Patterns/README.md

 ### FAB FDCP(7)

-1. Facade - Hides complexity and provide simplicity to the client. https://howtodoinjava.com/design-patterns/structural/facade-design-pattern/
+1. Facade - Hides complexity and provide simplicity to the client.Example:Report,  https://howtodoinjava.com/design-patterns/structural/facade-design-pattern/

 2. Adapter - Convert the interface of a class into another interface clients expect.
-Example: Laptop charger, card reader, Arrays#asList(), BufferedReader--- https://howtodoinjava.com/design-patterns/structural/adapter-design-pattern-in-java/, https://www.baeldung.com/java-adapter-pattern
+Example: Speed convert, Laptop charger, card reader, Arrays#asList(), BufferedReader--- https://howtodoinjava.com/design-patterns/structural/adapter-design-pattern-in-java/, https://www.baeldung.com/java-adapter-pattern

 3. Bridge - Decouple an abstraction from it's implimentation then they can vary independently.
 Example: See : https://www.youtube.com/watch?v=GPNVN4TnvMU
 Code: https://www.tutorialspoint.com/design_pattern/bridge_pattern.htm  ------- DrawAPI   Shape

 4. Flyweight - Reuse existing similar kind of objects and create new object when no matching object is found.
 Example: Like factory pattern but here if object is null then create new. https://www.tutorialspoint.com/design_pattern/flyweight_pattern.htm  ----- One shape one circle

-5. Decorator - To add new functionality to an existing object without altering it's structure. https://www.javatpoint.com/decorator-pattern
+5. Decorator - To add new functionality to an existing object without altering it's structure.
+Food making, https://www.javatpoint.com/decorator-pattern

 6. Composite - To use a group of objects as a single object.https://www.tutorialspoint.com/design_pattern/composite_pattern.htm  ---- CEO